activadee/godex/README.md

 `Thread.Run` and `Thread.RunStreamed` surface failures in a few ways:

 - Turn-level errors (`turn.failed` events) return a Go `error` whose message mirrors the CLI output.
-- Stream-level errors (`error` events) abort the stream with the reported message.
+- Stream-level errors (`error` events) abort the stream with a `*godex.ThreadStreamError`, exposing the reported message and allowing `errors.As` checks.
 - Process failures (non-zero CLI exit) propagate the exit code and stderr via `Runner.Run`.

 Always check the returned error when the agent turn completes.